 Welcome to 300 The Fenway's first installment of "Know Your Professor."
 Here's your opportunity to get to know Simmons' professors on a more personal level.
 You'll get the inside scoop on their favorite books, music, hidden talents, and more!

-What's your favorite book?
+What's your favorite band/musical artist?

-Do you have a favorite TV show?
+Do you have a hidden talent?

 Dramatic readings of bedtime stories to our grandchildren.